laurance18/language-translator/README.md

 ## What is Language Translator?

 Language Translator is a python script made for the use of translating from one language to another.
-It has a not-pretty-smooth GUI - *we don't like terminal-based apps right?*
+It has a not-pretty-but-smooth GUI - *we don't like terminal-based apps right?*

 As of now, only four languages are supported since it's just a progressions project.
 Even though it's not the most well-optimized code, it still runs with pretty much no errors besides the limitation of the libraries that are used.